prateekiiest/btech_thesis/README.md

 ## Features

 - Faster convergence than existing game-theoretic based approaches, maintaining the same community structure.
+- Proposal of a novel modularity maximization objective that takes into account *community retention*, resulting in faster convergence.
 - Theoretical Gaurantees on Nash equilibria for proposed modularity-maximization metric.
 - Real world effectivness.
 Experimented on datasets
   - *Amazon*